JudeQuintana/terraform-main/docs/routing-policy-language.md

 reachability question is non-trivial.
 In those topologies, full mesh is the default and policy *constrains* it.
 VPC Peering Deluxe is the inverse: no connectivity exists until you explicitly create it.
-The peering declaration *is* the policy -- there is nothing to constrain.
+The peering declaration *is* the policy.
+There is nothing to constrain.

 This distinction reinforces the language's design: policy is a filter over a mesh, not a permission system for point-to-point links.
 Where connectivity